 It seems so easy, right?
-Look at two players (former college teammates) careers, and make a black-and-white call on who was better.
-Those who have tried to do so, or have that as a facet of their occupation will tell you, that in baseball, it hardly ever is.
-It’s a sport that lives in both the objective world of numbers, and the subjective land of narrative.
+Look at two former college teammates‘ careers and make a black-and-white call on who was better.
+But those who’ve tried, and those who make calls for a living, will tell you that it’s hardly ever easy in baseball.
+This is a sport that lives in both the objective world of numbers and the subjective land of narrative.
 A player can have good numbers, but a great narrative can put him over the top.
-The narrative can be anything from playing on the right team, having the right season, or even just the right game (see: Jack Morris), whatever it may be, it can add a sort of mythic quality to an statistically lacking performance.
+The narrative can be anything from playing on the right team, having the right season, or even playing the right game (see: Jack Morris).
+Whatever it may be, that element can add a sort of mythic quality to a statistically lacking performance.

-The responsibility of crafting these stories falls to an influential group in baseball, the writers.
-In a day where websites like baseball reference, Fangraphs, and Baseball Almanac are more prevalent than ever in capturing the cold, hard facts from the game, it has fallen more and more to the writers to help fill the gaps of baseball lore, and hep preserve those stories.
-They do this from their regular work, but also by using the influence they have to award players with distinctions like “Rookie of the Year” and “Most Valuable Player”, and ultimately decide a players Hall of Fame worthiness.
+The responsibility of crafting these stories falls to an influential group in baseball: the writers.
+In a day when websites like Baseball-Reference, Fangraphs, and Baseball Almanac are more focused than ever on capturing the cold, hard facts of the game, it has fallen more and more to writers to fill the gaps of baseball lore and preserve those stories.
+They do this via their regular work, but also by using their influence to award players with distinctions like “Rookie of the Year” and “Most Valuable Player.”
+It is the writers who ultimately decide a player’s Hall of Fame worthiness.

-Being able to tangibly see how much affect a players narrative can affect their ultimate goal is hard to quantify, especially after it’s all said and done, and there hasn’t been too many side-by-side test cases to really get a feel for it, because it would have to be SO specific.
-Two players, same position, same years played (or at least same era), same position, and almost identical stat lines.
-Basically, you’d have to remove the objective to get an actual feel for how the subjective affects the way one players career for good or ill.
-You need a control, and a variable.
+How much a player’s narrative affects their ultimate status is hard to quantify, especially after all is said and done.
+And there haven’t been many side-by-side test cases to compare, because the variables would have to be so specific: two players, same position, same era played, and almost identical stat lines.
+Basically, you’d have to remove the objective to get an actual feel for how the subjective affects one player’s career for good or ill.
+You would need a control and a variable.

 - 14 seasons (2006–2019)